phaustin/climatemath/_sources/docs/greenhouse.md

 ## The Schwarzchild equation for radiance

-Using {eq}`eq:diff_tau` we can add an emission term to {eq}`diffbeer` to get the Schwarzchild equation for vertical radiance:
+gUsing {eq}`eq:diff_tau` we can add an emission term to {eq}`diffbeer` to get the Schwarzchild equation for vertical radiance:

 $$
 dL = -L\,d\tau + B\,d\tau
 $$

-Choose a coordinate system where $\tau$ is zero at the top of the atmosphere increasing to downwards:
+Choose a coordinate system where $\tau$ is zero at the top of the atmosphere increasing downwards:

 $$
 \tau = \int_z^\infty \rho_{gas} k_\lambda dz